mlhartme/stool/DOCUMENTATION.md

 [//]: # (include classArgument.md)

 *class* specifies the class underlying this stage.
 Classes can be specified in three ways:
-* a path pointing to a yaml file containing the class; this path has to start with a '/' or a '.'
+* a path pointing to a local yaml file containing the class; this path has to start with a '/' or a '.'
 * an image with a `stage-class` label containing a base64 encoded class file
 * a class name defined in the configured classpath